SegFaultAX/graffiti/README.md

 This allows you to defer the evaluation of expensive keys until the moment they're actually needed without duplicating previous computations.

-Using graph-py allows you to structure your computation and the complex interdependencies therein naturally and efficiently.
+Using graffiti allows you to structure your computation and the complex interdependencies therein naturally and efficiently.
 Most importantly, your computational pipeline is just data.
 That means it's easy to inspect, easy to reason about, and easy to build tooling around.